 - The difference between the state with the lowest unemployment rate, Czechia, and the state with the highest, Greece, is 14.60 percentage points (down from 14.70 last month and down from 16.40 last year).
 Czechia had the lowest rate last month and last year.
 Greece had the highest rate last month and last year.

-- Greece has 8.30 times the unemployment rate that Czechia and Vermont do.
+- Greece has 8.30 times the unemployment rate that Czechia does.
 The ratio of highest rate to lowest rate was up from 8.00 last month and down from 8.81 last year.

 - The median unemployment rate in the 28 EU states is 5.20 (down from 5.20 the previous month and down from 5.35 last year) and the mean 5.89 (down from 5.94 the previous month and down from 6.19 last year).